Skip to main content

 You can:

-• manage the delivery of products and services at different phases
+• manage the delivery of products and services that add value through different phases of the life cycle, with some support

 Maintaining delivery momentum